LodiAniez/quiz/README.md

       		password: string;
       	}
       ```
-   -  description: Login process will happen, if credentials are valid AND IF the email is confirmed, an access and refresh token will be generated and will be sent back to frontend, that will serve as creds.
+   -  **Description**: Login process will happen, if credentials are valid AND IF the email is confirmed, an access and refresh token will be generated and will be sent back to frontend, that will serve as creds.

 -  GET /confirmation/:token

-   -  description: When link from email is clicked, confirmation status is updated from database, that will allow the user to login.
+   -  **Description**: When link from email is clicked, confirmation status is updated from database, that will allow the user to login.

 -  POST /token